-Personnel are expected to be committed to Canfor and to dedicate all appropriate efforts to Canfor, based on the nature of their position with Canfor.
-Personnel are expected to avoid assuming additional obligations, such as taking a second job, running a business or serving as an officer or director of another organization, if those obligations would interfere with their ability to fully and effectively perform their work and duties at or for Canfor.
+Canfor Personnel are expected to be committed to Canfor and to dedicate all appropriate efforts to Canfor, based on the nature of their position with Canfor.
+Canfor Personnel are expected to avoid assuming additional obligations, such as taking a second job, running a business or serving as an officer or director of another organization, if those obligations would interfere with their ability to fully and effectively perform their duties with Canfor.

-Notwithstanding the foregoing, Personnel may serve as a director of another significant organization, such as a public company or widely recognized non-profit organization, if:
+Subject to the foregoing, Canfor Personnel may serve as a director of another significant organization, such as a public company or widely recognized non-profit organization, if:

-- such service is consistent with, and does not interfere with, their duties to Canfor; - o such service does not give rise to a Conflict of Interest; - in the case of Directors, such directorship or other relationship has been reported to the Chairman of the Board of the Companies; - in the case of Officers other than the Chief Executive Officer of Canfor, such directorship role or other relationship has been disclosed to, and approved by, the Chief Executive Officer of the Companies; and - in the case of the Chief Executive Officer, such directorship or other relationship has been disclosed to the Chairman of the Board of the Companies and approved by the Boards of the Companies.
+- o such service is consistent with, and does not interfere with, their duties to Canfor: - o such service does not give rise to a conflict of interest; - in the case of Directors, such directorship or other relationship has been reported to the Chairman of the Board of which he or she is an director;

+- o in the case of Officers, such directorship or other relationship has been disclosed to, and approved by, the Chief Executive Officer of the Company of which he or she is an Officer; and - o in the case of the Chief Executive Officer, such directorship or other relationship has been disclosed to the Chairman and approved by the Board of which he or she is the Chief Executive Officer.